blowdart/AspNetSameSiteSamples/README.md

 for your environment.

 How you wire up the detection varies according the version of .NET and the web framework that you are using.

-We *strongly* advise you target .NET 4.7.2 or greater if you are not already doing so, it contains APIs which make supporting sameSite easier.

 ## Ensuring your site redirects to HTTPS